playingball9000/interactiveFiction/README.md

 2. Query - List of facts representing the state (player, player memory, world, etc.)
 3. Criteria - A test for a Fact. ex. equals("in_inventory", "book")
 4. Rule - A list of criteria.
 When a query satisfies the rule, a corresponding action will be done.

+## Other

+1. Certain classes have an internalCode field.
+This is for use for referencing it in the code, for example in the rule engine as opposed what is displayed on the UI.